Acekorneya/Ark-Survival-Ascended-Server/README.md

 Important notes:

-- These Steam credentials are only needed for the `-status` command path.
+- These Steam credentials are used by the `-status` authentication path and to download licensed historical depots during `-rollback`.
 - The 5-digit Steam Guard mobile code is never saved to compose.
 You can enter it up front for a fresh auth run, or leave it blank if the account does not use Steam Guard.
 - `-status -all` resolves the Steam credentials once and reuses them for every running instance.
 - The Steam values are preserved in the compose file, but they are not shown in the interactive config review screen to avoid echoing secrets back to the terminal.